Lingiades massacre: Investigation

 No one was ever held accountable for the atrocity in Lingiades.

 Memory

 On 7 March 2014, German President Joachim Gauck visited Lingiades together with his Greek counterpart, Karolos Papoulias.
 Gauck was the first German official to visit the site.
 He expressed his apologies for the atrocities committed by the Wehrmacht, saying, "With shame and pain I ask in the name of Germany the families of the victims for forgiveness ...
 I bow in front of the victims for this monstrous crime."
+Still, Gauck dismissed the claims for reparation payments to the victims.